Konrad Bartelski

 Konrad Bartelski (born 27 May 1954) is a former British alpine ski racer who produced the then best result by a Briton on the Alpine Skiing World Cup circuit in 1981 by coming within 0.11 seconds of winning a World Cup downhill race at Val Gardena.
+He remains the only British male skier to finish on the podium in a World Cup downhill race.

 Early career

 Bartelski, born in London, grew up in the Netherlands and is of Polish and English origin.
 He competed at his first Olympics at the 1972 Winter Games in Sapporo at the age of just 17.
 Two years later, he finished 15th at the 1974 World Championships.

 In February 1975, he had a dramatic and spectacular fall during the downhill race at Megève and suffered a concussion and a broken nose which kept him out of action for several weeks.
 He failed to feature in the top placings for the next five years until finishing 12th at the 1980 Winter Olympics in Lake Placid.